 Repotting an orchid is really quite simple.
 Photo: http://www.t-online.de

 Like any houseplant, orchids need to be repotted occasionally, especially when their potting mix has started to decompose (notably, the pieces of bark it contains will seem spongy to the touch), probably after 2 or 3 years of growth.
 Another symptom that it may be time to repot is that the aerial roots, at first few in number, start to proliferate.
+And the fertilizer for the orchid that you add is not longer doing its job.

 The best time to do repot an orchid is just before or as the orchid starts a new growth cycle, usually at the end of winter.
 If, however, your orchid is in bud or bloom at that season, delay potting until it finishes flowering.